mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Question**: Can you say what an [arhat](glossary#arhat) is?

-**Katagiri**: Well, [arhats](glossary#arhat), [bodhisattvas](glossary#bodhisattva), and [tathāgatas](glossary#tathāgata), are all discrimination, aren't they?
+**Katagiri**: Well, [arhats](glossary#arhat), [bodhisattvas](glossary#bodhisattva), and [tathāgatas](glossary#tathāgata) are all discrimination, aren't they?
 Well, [they are] categories of Buddhist capabilities.
 So temporarily, we categorized the [buddhas](glossary#buddha)' capability, the quality of buddhas is categorized. *[unintelligible]* ... there is arhat, and bodhisattva, and well-gone, et cetera.
 Arhat means a person who deserves to see respect from others.
 To deserve respect, to command respect from others, that is arhat – because he becomes arhat by reaching the final goal, entering [nirvana](glossary#nirvana).
 So everyone respects that; perfect.

 ##### 1:37:39